vektra/mockery/README.md

 Mocking interfaces in `main`
 ----------------------------

-When your interfaces are in the main package you should supply the `--inpackge` flag.
+When your interfaces are in the main package you should supply the `--inpackage` flag.
 This will generate mocks in the same package as the target code avoiding import issues.

 Configuration